Refine your search

 Would you like to volunteer and get a YUFE Civic Star?
 Sign up and take part in the Civic Engagement intro training now, so you can start as soon as you spot a suitable role!

-YUFE stars are going digital: from autumn onwards, you can link your Civic, Language, Professional or Mobility Star as a digital badge e.g. to your LinkedIn profile!
+YUFE stars went digital: you can now link your Civic, Language, Professional or Mobility Star as a digital badge e.g. to your LinkedIn profile!

 Important YUFE dates:

-Follow our updates on Viva Engage (former Yammer).
+Follow our updates on Viva Engage (former Yammer), or directly on the various social media channels of the YUFE Alliance.

 Eligibility